-As we move deeper into the industrial Internet of Things ecosystem, creating an IT OT convergence culture becomes a “very complex issue,” says Brig Serman, IBM Global Commercial Segment.
+As we move deeper into the industrial Internet of Things ecosystem, creating an IT OT convergence culture becomes a “very complex issue,” says Brig Serman, formerly of IBM Global Commercial Segment.

 Serman acknowledged that, for starters, a manufacturing company can have “significant investment in infrastructure with stand-alone device control that was never intended to be part of a broader, networked system.”
 In addition, Serman feels that IT OT convergence represents “a transformation [which] can involve a move from proprietary systems to open standards, incorporating security protocols where none were previously required.
 [As a result, this involves] significant integration of devices that weren’t designed to communicate with each other.”

 I agree, having worked with companies who, in the past, successfully placed predictive maintenance software within this infrastructure.
 However, now they experience stalled sales cycles or reduced rates of customer retention.
 Why?
 Because transformation is involved: the software does not scale into the now-connected plant infrastructure.

 “On the other hand,” Serman mentions, “we’ve seen companies with little in the way of OT infrastructure that have the opportunity to make rapid improvements because they lack the legacy infrastructure that would require transformation.
 This is similar to what we’ve seen in countries in Asia, where the lack of legacy telecom infrastructure enabled the rapid adoption of mobile technology, resulting in some of the most ‘wireless’ countries in the world.”